 Hubbard feels that attitude will be a problem for the task force that the recommendations call for.
 “Charters have been allowed to grow without much oversight,” she said, “and this task force is going to infringe on that.
 Anytime, they could say: we’re going to take our ball and go home.”

-(A local community blog about the Brookland neighborhood in Northeast Washington, DC.
-Links listed below are of interviews that were conducted regarding education issues specific to our Ward 5 community.)
+The Brookland Bridge is a local community blog about the Brookland neighborhood in Northeast Washington, DC.
+Links listed below are of interviews that were conducted regarding education issues specific to our Ward 5 community.

-(Local publication that published a document that was drafted in coalition with various community and citywide organizations in response to DC City Council pending legislation and the adequacy study that was, at the time, being conducted by the Office of the Deputy Mayor for Education.
-This document was a precursor response to the student assignment and boundary process that was initiated later in the Fall of 2013 and completed in August of 2014)
+Note: Local publication that published a document that was drafted in coalition with various community and citywide organizations in response to DC City Council pending legislation and the adequacy study that was, at the time, being conducted by the Office of the Deputy Mayor for Education.
+This document was a precursor response to the student assignment and boundary process that was initiated later in the Fall of 2013 and completed in August of 2014.

 Principles for the Second Round of Education Reform